sebischair/syncpipes-client/README.md

 Invoke the default gulp task by running `gulp`.

 After the command has finished the production version of the application has been build.
 You can copy the contents of `dist/` to your web server.

+##Credits

+Special thanks to the main author of this code - Fridolin Koch, who developed it as part of his Bachlor thesis at TUM (sebis)